OpenLMIS/openlmis-deployment/provision/Provision-With-ELB.md

 ## 4. Create ELB

-The reason to create ELB is that AWS has a limit on how many elastic ips each account could have, the default is 5, which is already used up.
+The reason to create ELB is that AWS has a limit on how many elastic ips each account could have, the default is 5, which could be easily used up.

 So in order for the swarm to be available via a constant address, an ELB is created to provide that constant url.